 1 2 3

 Zoning Primary use Consent use

+Single Residential Zone II (SRZ ·

+The objective of this zone is to provide for upgrading and incremental housing from informal settlements to formal settlements and also to allow formal as well as informal housing types on a single erf.
+In recognition of the realities of poor and marginalised communities, development management provisions are not restrictive and local employment generation is Primary usesDwelling houseShelter Consent uses Home care facility House shop Rooftop base telecommunication station Self-catering accommodation Crèche

+encouraged within this zone.
+GENERAL RESIDENTIAL ZONI

-GENERAL RESIDENTIAL ZO ONES
+GENERAL RESIDENTIAL ZONI

-General Residential Zone I (GF RZI)
+General Residential Zone I (GR RZI)

 The objective of this zone is to Primary use Consent uses

 encourage residential Group housing • Flats

 development of a medium Home occupation

-density, with a coordinated Retirement resort

-design, and to accommodate

-group housing where special

-attention is given to aesthetics, architectural form and the

-inter-relationship between

-components of the group

-housing scheme.
-Group

-housing may be located in

-single residential areas in

-places where an increased

-density is desirable, including

-along main roads, near local

-shopping centres and other

-activity nodes, and also

-preferably near to public open spaces.

-General Residential Zone II (G RZII)

-The objective of this zone is to Primary use Consent uses

-encourage residential Town housing • Flats

-development of a greater Home occupation

-density than for General Retirement resort

-Residential Zone II, while

-retaining the emphasis on

-design coordination and a

-modest scale in terms of height.
-This zone has particular

-location requirements,

-including proximity to transport

-and amenities, and should not

-be randomly located without

-due consideration of the

-availability of open space and

-community facilities.
-Town

-housing may be located in and

-around central business areas,

-near high density nodes and along activity axis including

-railway lines and main traffic

-routes, where flats are often

-found.
+density, with a coordinated design, and to accommodate group housing where special attention is given to aesthetics, architectural form and the inter-relationship between components of the group housing scheme.
+Group housing may be located in single residential areas in places where an increased density is desirable, including along main roads, near local shopping centres and other activity nodes, and also preferably near to public open Retirement resort